casper-ecosystem/validator-selection-tool/README.md

 - Python 3.7+
 - `requests` library
-- API Key for the CSPR.cloud API, stored in the `CSPR_CLOUD_KEY` environment variable
+- API Key for the CSPR.cloud API, stored in the `CSPR_CLOUD_KEY` environment variable (API keys can be generated for free on the [CSPR.build console](https://console.cspr.build/))

 ## Installation